htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     ignored.

 :classad-attribute-def:`SuccessPostExitBySignal`
-    Specifies if a succesful post command must exit with a signal.
+    Specifies if a successful post command must exit with a signal.

 :classad-attribute-def:`SuccessPostExitCode`
     Specifies the code with which the post command must exit to be